Skip to content

 lint / CIhealth checks and evalsDetect missing sources, contradictions, orphan pages, stale claims, and injection risks.

-In personal workflows, raw/ often maps to sources/, and outputs/ can map to runs/, wiki/synthesis/, or compiled/.
+In personal workflows, raw/ often maps to sources/, and outputs/ can map to runs/, documents/, wiki/synthesis/, or compiled/.
 The standard does not require these aliases or any specific editor.

 Minimal loop